-We believe that Title I of the Energy Efficiency Tax Incentives Act (S. 2189), which was introduced in the 113th Congress by Finance Committee Senator Cardin, provides a responsible plan for enhancing the current Sec.
-179D to assist property owners to make meaningful improvements in the energy performance of their properties.45 Many older properties have been unable to fully utilize 179D, which we note was extended as part of the Tax Increase Prevention Act of 2014 (P.L.
-113-295) but once again expired at the end of 2014, because they have had difficulty in achieving the requisite 50 percent improvement in building energy performance over the level specified in the 2001 version of the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) 90.1 code.
+Additionally, we believe that Title I of the Energy Efficiency Tax Incentives Act (S. 2189), which was introduced in the 113th Congress by Finance Committee Senator Cardin, provides a responsible plan for enhancing the current Sec.
+179D to assist property owners to make meaningful improvements in the energy performance of their properties.39 Many older properties have been unable to fully utilize 179D because they have had difficulty in achieving the requisite 50 percent improvement in building energy performance over the level specified in the 2007 version of the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) 90.1 code.
 While S. 2189 includes updated energy code references against which whole building performance will be measured for many properties, it also includes a pathway for older properties to qualify for incentives that will assist property owners in making building system upgrades that will yield significant energy savings.